 Symbol Description Temperature Settings > Symbolizes 'Functions' or 'Sub-menu Accesses', which are currently not selected.
-Time Range for Trends 120 min 🗘 Symbolizes ' Parameters' , which are currently not selected.
-Measurement Settings Symbolize menu items ('Parameters', 'Functions', 'Sub- menu Accesses'), which are currently selected (highlighted by blue menu bar).
-Pressing the 'ENTER Button' will - activate 'editing mode' for the selected parameter - activate execution of the selected function - access the selected sub-menu Site Protection OFF Or Enabled Parameters PC02 P02 Sp02 PR Image: Content of the second secon Symbolize 'Parameters' for which 'editing mode' is activated and, consequently, whose values can be changed with the 'UP/DOWN Buttons'.
-Changes made (by using the 'UP/DOWN Buttons') to those parameters that are highlighted with a blue menu bar in 'editing mode' become immediately effective (i.e. no confirmation is required).
+Time Range for Trends 120 min 🗘 Symbolizes 'Parameters', which are currently not selected.
+Measurement Settings Or Site Protection OFF Symbolize menu items ('Parameters', 'Functions', 'Sub- menu Accesses'), which are currently selected (highlighted by blue menu bar).
+Pressing the 'ENTER Button' will activate 'editing mode' for the selected parameter activate execution of the selected function access the selected sub-menu Site Protection OFF 🗢 Symbolize 'Parameters' for which 'editing mode' is activated and, consequently, whose values can be changed with the 'UP/DOWN Buttons'.
+Enabled Parameters PCO2 PO2 8pO2 PR 🚓 Changes made (by using the 'UP/DOWN Buttons') to those parameters that are highlighted with a blue menu bar in 'editing mode' become immediately effective (i.e. no confirmation is required).
 In this case, use the 'ENTER Button', the 'Menu/ Previous Level Button' or the 'Display Button' to deactivate 'editing mode'.
 For parameters which are highlighted with a yellow menu bar in 'editing mode', changes only become effective upon confirmation by pressing the 'ENTER Button'.
 In this case, use the 'Menu/Previous Level Button' or the 'Display Button' to cancel changes/ deactivate the 'editing mode'.